What to Expect

 When working with a writing professional at the Odegaard Writing & Research Center, a typical session may go like this:

-A writing consultant (either a graduate or advanced undergraduate student) will start by asking you a series of questions about your assignment, what you want to accomplish, the work you have done on it so far, the due date, and your concerns and questions.
-It’s a good idea to bring a copy of the assignment sheet if your professor gave you one and/or any notes you took in class about it.
+Our tutors will start by asking you a series of questions about your assignment, what you want to accomplish, the work you have done on it so far, the due date, and your concerns and questions.
+It’s a good idea to bring the assignment description and/or any notes you took in class about it.
 Answering these questions often helps you to clarify your own goals and intentions for the paper, and helps us to know what to look for as we read the paper with you.

-- If you have not written your paper yet – you and the writing consultant will work together to understand the assignment prompt and determine what is expected of you, perform research (if applicable) to find appropriate academic resources for your paper, brainstorm to determine what direction you might want to take with your paper, and/or outline to help you discover the most effective way to shape and organize your ideas.
+- If you have not written your paper yet – you and a tutor will work together to understand the assignment prompt and determine what is expected of you, perform research (if applicable) to find appropriate academic resources for your paper, brainstorm to determine what direction you might want to take with your paper, and/or outline to help you discover the most effective way to shape and organize your ideas.

 - If you bring a paper draft to your session – then you and the consultant will read what you have brought aloud.
 You may be surprised at how much it helps to hear what you’ve written.
 You’ll both be listening for ways of improving the paper—ways to make it say what you want it to say as clearly and effectively as possible—and you’ll stop along the way to discuss possible changes.

-Please note that a OWRC consultant is not a stand-in for your professor.
-Yoru tutor is not in a position to anticipate or explain your instructor’s response to your writing, or to judge either the accuracy or the quality of your paper’s content.
+Please note that a OWRC tutor is not a stand-in for your professor.
+Your tutor is not in a position to anticipate or explain your instructor’s response to your writing, or to judge either the accuracy or quality of your paper’s content.
 The consultant may suggest that you bring some of your questions about a paper to the instructor who assigned and will be grading it.
 But it’s still worth coming to the OWRC to clear up what you can before turning in a paper.
-Think of your visit as an opportunity to clarify your ideas, goals, and rhetorical choices before submitting your final product.
+Think of your appointment as an opportunity to clarify your ideas, goals, and rhetorical choices before submitting your final product.

 We look forward to seeing you!